mirror/dd-wrt/src/router/frr/doc/user/pim.rst

 .. clicmd:: register-accept-list PLIST

-   When pim receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
+   When PIM receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
 If a deny is returned for the source address of the register packet a register stop message is sent to the source.

 .. clicmd:: spt-switchover infinity-and-beyond [prefix-list PLIST]
+   :daemon: pim

    On the last hop router if it is desired to not switch over to the SPT tree configure this command.
 Optional parameter prefix-list can be use to control which groups to switch or not switch.
 If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: ecmp

-   If pim has the a choice of ECMP nexthops for a particular RPF, pim will cause S,G flows to be spread out amongst the nexthops.
+   If PIM has the a choice of ECMP nexthops for a particular RPF, PIM will cause S,G flows to be spread out amongst the nexthops.
 If this command is not specified then the first nexthop found will be used.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: ecmp rebalance

-   If pim is using ECMP and an interface goes down, cause pim to rebalance all S,G flows across the remaining nexthops.
-If this command is not configured pim only modifies those S,G flows that were using the interface that went down.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   If PIM is using ECMP and an interface goes down, cause PIM to rebalance all S,G flows across the remaining nexthops.
+If this command is not configured PIM only modifies those S,G flows that were using the interface that went down.
+This command is VRF-aware.

 .. clicmd:: join-prune-interval (1-65535)
+   :daemon: pim

-   Modify the join/prune interval that pim uses to the new value.
+   Modify the join/prune interval that PIM uses to the new value.
 Time is specified in seconds.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
 The default time is 60 seconds.
 If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: keep-alive-timer (1-65535)
+   :daemon: pim

-   Modify the time out value for a S,G flow from 1-65535 seconds.
+   Modify the timeout value for an S,G flow from 1-65535 seconds.
 If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: packets (1-255)
+   :daemon: pim

    When processing packets from a neighbor process the number of packets incoming at one time before moving on to the next task.
 The default value is 3 packets.
-This command is only useful at scale when you can possibly have a large number of pim control packets flowing.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is only useful at scale when you can possibly have a large number of PIM control packets flowing.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: register-suppress-time (1-65535)
+   :daemon: pim

-   Modify the time that pim will register suppress a FHR will send register notifications to the kernel.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   Modify the time that a FHR will suppress sending register messages to the RP.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: send-v6-secondary

-   When sending pim hello packets tell pim to send any v6 secondary addresses on the interface.
-This information is used to allow pim to use v6 nexthops in it's decision for RPF lookup.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   When sending PIM hello packets tell PIM to send any v6 secondary addresses on the interface.
+This information is used to allow PIM to use v6 nexthops in it's decision for RPF lookup.
+This command is VRF-aware.

 .. clicmd:: ssm prefix-list WORD
+   :daemon: pim

-   Specify a range of group addresses via a prefix-list that forces pim to never do SM over.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   Specify a range of group addresses via a prefix-list that forces PIM to never do SM over.
+This command is VRF-aware.

+.. clicmd:: join-filter route-map RMAP_NAME

+   Specify a route-map name to use for filtering incoming PIM joins.

+   The following route-map match statements can be used:

+   * match ip multicast-group A.B.C.D

+   * match ip multicast-group prefix-list IPV4-PREFIX-LIST

+   * match ip multicast-source A.B.C.D

+   * match ip multicast-source prefix-list IPV4-PREFIX-LIST

+   * match multicast-interface INTERFACE-NAME

 .. clicmd:: rpf-lookup-mode MODE [group-list PREFIX_LIST] [source-list PREFIX_LIST]